-TCM 515U will respond to the RADIO_ERP2 packet immediately with the RESPONSE message 00: RET_OK if it can transmit the message (correct format used in the command).
+TCM 515U and TCM 515J will respond to the RADIO_ERP2 packet immediately with the RE-SPONSE message 00: RET_OK if TCM 515U or TCM 515J can transmit the message (correct format used in the command).

 TCM 515 will additionally send an event with code 0x08: CO_TX_DONE to the host as soon as the transmission of the telegram has been completed.

-Note that the transmission of the three subtelegrams will last for up to 40 ms after receiving the RET_OK message as described in appendix A.3.2.
-Do not shut-down TCM 515 before this period has elapsed or the CO_TX_DONE event has been received.
+Note that the transmission of the three subtelegrams will last for up to 40 ms after receiving the RET_OK RESPONSE as described in appendix A.3.2.
+Do not shut-down TCM 515 before this period has elapsed or the CO_TX_DONE EVENT has been received.